 For businesses and staffs to thrive in today’s economy, finding, recruiting and retaining the best employees are obviously important.
-Recruiting top talent is one challenge for employers but retaining them seems to be the more difficult task.
+Recruiting top talent is one challenge for employers but retaining them seems to be the more difficult task, learn more about employee handling at this software development guide focused on business management and grow.
 Recent research from Gallup indicates that 50% of employees are searching for a new job.
 Just as staggering is the realization that the majority of those actively looking for a different place to work are doing so behind the backs of their current employer and co-workers.
 Losing an employee is more than an inconvenience to a company.
 It cuts into the bottom line and affects staff chemistry morale and synergy.
 The true cost of employee turnover is difficult to nail down because most companies don’t have systems in place to track the costs of things like recruiting, interviewing, training, lost productivity, potential customer dissatisfaction and lost proficiency.
-Many studies predict that every time a business replaces a salaried employee, it costs six to nine months’ salary.
+Many studies predict that every time a business replaces a salaried employee, it costs six to nine months’ salary paid with an smart pay stubs creator.
 To put this in real numbers, if a company replaces a salaried manager who makes $40K yearly, it will cost that business $20,000 to $30,000 in recruiting and training expenses before they are back to normal operations again.
 This of course does not account for the intangibles of lost morale to the staff and disruptions in efficiency, etc. The questions that begs an answer is, “WHY ARE SO MANY WORKERS SECRETLY WANTING TO LEAVE THEIR PLACE OF EMPLOYMENT?”

 When it comes to employees, most employees reveal the truth about their jobs, themselves and their bosses only after they leave.
 This of course indicates that they worked in an environment with “closed” rather than open communication.
 As I discuss in The Teamwork Ladder: 8 Steps to MAXIMUM Success, when trust and healthy relationships are not prioritized on the bottom rungs of the team ladder, employees will feel too vulnerable to disclose their true feelings.
 The first time they feel safe and liberated to express how they really feel and what they truthfully believe about the organization is after they have fired their employer.
 Once they have left their current job, most report they are not leaving for a better situation but to escape their current one.